 O: old looking items

-P: playlists, polka dots, photography, photo realism, pressed flowers, porcupines, pandas
+P: playlists, polka dots, photography, photo realism, pressed flowers, porcupines

 R: ribbon, random combinations of things

 S: stationery sets, stationery paper, stickers, scrapbook paper, seasonal (NOT holidays), song lists, Shel Silverstein’s children’s poetry books, Sweetarts candy, succulents, squirrels, skunks

 T: Tim Holtz, tea (anything but jasmine), tea stained paper, tags, travel, tickets

 U: unused postage stamps (particularly the old fashioned “lick ‘em and stick ‘em kind)

 W: wrapping paper, washi tapes, washi stickers, The Wizard Of Oz (L. Frank Baum’s books, NOT the movie), Where The Wild Things Are (the book, NOT the movie), wilderness, wax seals

 Politics of any kind.
 I do this for fun, to escape from all of that gobbledegook.
 I don’t want it ruining my happy place!

 Nudity/pornographic material/sexually suggestive stuff